By Bruce A. Smith

 On that last hike I had abandoned thirty scouts to go get a beer with friends, and I had left them with my 17-year old assistant.
 Stupid?
 Yeah.
 But I had accepted that long ago, so why was I struggling so mightily forty-five years later?

 I re-examined that night.
-When John and Phil came by and invited me on their escapade, I joined without a thought.
+When Jeff and Jim came by and invited me on their escapade, I joined without a thought.
 I was so hungry to be with them, to be carefree and connected.
 Having my assistant handy fulfilled any conscious acknowledgment that I had to care for my campers.
-Now, I saw that I longed for something John and Phil represented—true friendship, true intimacy, the deep excitement of being alive with kindred spirits.
+Now, I saw that I longed for something Jeff and Jim represented—true friendship, true intimacy, the deep excitement of being alive with kindred spirits.
 It was sweet, even if short-lived.

-In the years that followed I maintained my friendship with John and Phil, and the others—Vic, Rob, and Bob.
-But over time they all faded as the delights and responsibilities of marriage entered our lives.
+In the years that followed I maintained my friendship with Jeff and Jim, and a few others, like Mike, but over time they all faded as the delights and responsibilities of marriage and adult life consummed our lives.